3.11.13.40 Suspensions, demerits & reconnection

 Introduction

-For a failure to meet requirements, generally job seekers will have their income support payment suspended and be given a reconnection requirement, which they must generally meet in order to end the payment suspension.
+For a failure to meet requirements, subsequent to their first failure, job seekers may have their income support payment suspended and be given a reconnection requirement, which they must generally meet in order to end the payment suspension.
+Payment suspension is also ended if the job seeker provides a valid reason for the failure, in which case the job seeker does not need to meet the reconnection requirement.
 Unless the person is in the Penalty Zone and is subject to a penalty, when their payment suspension ends they receive back-pay for the period that their payment was suspended, subject to other provisions of the social security law.

-The reconnection requirement a job seeker must meet to end a payment suspension may vary.
-Generally, payment suspensions are lifted once the job seeker who has committed a mutual obligation failure contacts their employment services provider - or the digital contact centre as appropriate - and re-engages with their activity or attends an appointment.
-In addition to payment suspension until re-engagement, every failure by job seekers to meet their requirements in the Green Zone or Warning Zone without valid reason will result in accrual of a demerit.
+Where no valid reason is identified, the reconnection requirement a job seeker may need to meet to end a payment suspension may vary, but, generally, it will be for the job seeker to undertake the requirement they did not meet.
+Every failure by job seekers to meet their requirements in the Green Zone, except for their first failure, or Warning Zone without valid reason will result in accrual of a demerit.

 Act reference: SS(Admin)Act section 42AF Compliance action for mutual obligation failures